mikez213/libp2p-relay-holepunching/readme.md

 # Peer discovery and streaming with LibP2P

 ## Overview
+This is the proof of concept that `mn-warm` came from This project uses libp2p framework to facilitate peer-to-peer (P2P) communication through relay nodes and hole punching.
+The use case is to discover and connect two private peers and to facilitate communication in the form of custom protocol messages.

 #### Nodes
 Mobile Client: initiates and looks for a node runner to get a stream from